 A Message from Satguru Bodhinatha Veylanswami

-Namaste, and welcome to our various websites, through which we endeavor to provide accurate, useful and contemporary information on Hinduism.
+Namaste, and welcome to our various websites and mobile apps, through which we seek to provide accurate, useful and contemporary information on Hinduism and the activities of Hindus around the world.

-Our Gurudeva, Sivaya Subramuniyaswami, envisioned all the material on our websites and now our new mobile apps as well to be available for free online.
-However, to upgrade and expand our digital initiatives we do incur significant professional fees.
-To cover this expense we follow the model of Wikipedia and ask for donations during the last few months of the year.
-For seven years running, you have responded generously, and after another year of working to enhance the site, we are back again with this appeal.
+All the material on our websites and now our mobile apps are available for free online.
+Our Guru, Sivaya Subramuniyaswami, insisted that all of his books and other publications be available in digital format without charge.
+However, to cover the professional fees needed to continue to upgrade and expand, we do follow the model of Wikipedia and ask for donations the last two months of the year.
+For eleven years running, you've responded generously, and after another year of working to enhance the site and mobile apps, we are back again with this appeal.

-In our "How Your Donations Were Used" , we detail what we did with your past generosity.
-Your contribution this year will go to the enhancement of our websites and their content and the development of mobile apps.
-A portion of this DDD will again be used to pay down the construction loan taken to complete the renovation of the Media Studio.
-The funds do not pay staff salaries or administrative overhead, since these sites are created and maintained by selfless monks who work for free and live simply in our remote monastery on the island of Kauai.
+In our "How the Funds Are Used" page: https://donate.himalayanacademy.com/ddd/ddd-faq.shtml we detail what we did with last year's generosity, and what we hope to accomplish in 2022.
+Your contribution this year will go to a short but strategic list of projects, including children's learning tools, language translations, spiritual art, the enhancement of our websites and their content and the development of the ever-popular mobile apps.
+Digital Dharma Drive funds do not pay staff salaries or administrative overhead, since these sites are created and maintained by selfless monks who work for free and live simply in our remote monastery on the island of Kauai.

-Donate today, and improve our presentation of Hinduism to the world—for the benefit of this and future generations.
+Donate today, and improve Hinduism's global English-language resources for the benefit of this and future generations.

 Satguru Bodhinatha Veylanswami